sdh21/dstore/README.md

       planning to support SortedMap, RangeQuery, If-else Statement, and arithmetic calculation.

     - DB-level batching:
-      A DB access layer provides transactions batching which wraps transactions from different clients into one proposal to alleviate Paxos sync overhead.
+      batching transactions from different clients into one proposal to alleviate Paxos sync overhead

     - Benchmarked 200,000 mini-transactions per second with batch enabled.
       See details here: